DuckmanGit/DuckOpen_RPG_UE5/README.md

 # DuckOpen_RPG_UE5

-This is a opensource game for the community using Unreal Engine is open for changes any push requests will be verified weekly and Duckmans Game Development team will put the continous updates.
+This is an opensource game for the community using Unreal Engine.
+Any commits will be verified weekly by the Duckman Game Development team.
+Duckmans Game Development team will put the continous updates.
 All the Docs will be maintained and issues will be solved every week.